 Option Explicit

-VBA is not a "strongly typed" programming language.
+VBA is not a Strongly Typed programming language by default.

-This means you can get away with not explicitly declaring the data type of your variables.
+This means you can get away with not explicitly declaring the data type of your variables before you use them.

-This is very bad practice and leads to code that is slow and unreadable.
+This is very bad practice and leads to code that is slow and difficult to read.

 Explicitly declaring all your variables will make your code run faster and use less memory.

-Including this line at the top of your code module will force you to explicitly declare the data type of each variable.
+Including "Option Explicit" at the top of your code module will force you to explicitly declare the data type of each variable before it can be used.

 Option Explicit